vcokltfre/tutorial-old/content/tutorial/04-pong.md

 This is a insecure way of setting the token used for brevity, please read [this bonus part about storing tokens.](/tips/tokens)
 {{< /tip >}}

 But now we want to add another command between the hello command and where we run the bot.
-Note that if you put the command after running the bot it will never be called since running the bot creates an infinite loop.
+Note that if you put the command after running the bot it will never be called since running the bot creates a blocking loop, preventing execution of code after it, until the bot shuts down.

 The command will look like this: